 Preschoolers enjoy learning about the change of seasons, investigating fall leaves, and activities involving apples or pumpkins.
 Think about what interests your child and allow them to revisit favorite activities.

-Fall is fun to head outside and watch the natural environment change.
-My favorite fall activity is this outdoor sensory hunt that collects nature for a fun collage.
+It’s fun to head outside in the fall and watch the natural environment change.
+My favorite fall activity is this outdoor sensory hunt, which collects nature for a fun collage.

-The MVP of fall is this leaf painting activity.
+The MVP of fall is this leaf-painting activity.
 I like to find an outside space to hang the kraft paper.
-Leave this mural out to paint throughout the day!
+Then, I leave this mural out to paint throughout the day!